 -“Maybe because in Italian I have the freedom to be imperfect”

-When she explain Venice:
+When she compares Italian to Venice:

 -“My writing in Italian is just like a bridge, something constructed, fragile.
 English flows under my feet”.